Palaxyworld-df/brisco/README.md

 # License

 This project is intended for research and educational purposes.
-For redistribution or commercial use, please contact the project authors.
+No redistribution or commercial use allowed.